mattzipan/daily-dev-tips/src/pages/posts/javascript-proxy-the-fetch-api.md

 As you can see, not much has changed.
 We moved `fetch.` to `this.fetchMethod.` and all our props and callbacks stay the same.

-However, the example still uses the regular old fetch.
+However, the example still uses the regular old fetch API.

-Let's set a new version to use a custom proxy fetch.
+Let's set a new version to use a **custom proxy fetch**.

 ```js
 const proxyFetch = {